MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

     - **Read**: The survey invitation email was read or opened.

     - **Opened**: The survey was opened, but hasn't been completed yet.

-- **Unsubscribed**: Displays the total number of recipients who have unsubscribed from receiving survey-related emails.

 - **Failed**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.